szymon33/api/README.md

    * Guest is unauthorized user but not specific role in User's model.
    * Guest has only read access.
 1. There is special action called 'like' for both comment and post.
 It just increase like counter of these models.
 I think that action out of typical CRUID is very common in real live.
+1. Error 404 (Not Found) is custom handling.

 ## Requirements